 Description: Research Seminar is a course for students who are interested in developing their own research project in any of the Sciences or Social Sciences.
 The goal of this course is to prepare students for college admission and the Capital Area Science and Engineering Fair that happens in the spring.
 Students will be able to select a topic of their choice, get help in turning it into a research study, perform the study and then create professional ways to present the information.
-The goal is for students to focus on making a difference in their community.

-Grade: 11-12 Sports Medicine
+Sports Medicine Grade: 11-12